Don’t be left scratching your head in front of the computer with a question burning inside your head.

 This depends on the age difference, however, when possible we will always try to accommodate so the children have the best time possible.

 We often find that a younger child is already of a higher standard than average if they had a brother or sister to practice with.
-Please send email in advance to InterSoccer Office to discuss.
+Please send an email in advance to InterSoccer Office to discuss.

 “The courses are done in what language?”

-In the Swiss French/German section we always look to place coaches with a knowledge of French/German when possible.
+In the Swiss-French/German section, we always look to place coaches with a knowledge of French/German when possible.
 We have found through experience that not understanding English does not affect the enjoyment of the participant as many children on the courses are bi-lingual & help each other, plus the coaching can also be understood visually.